wd15/wd15.github.com/_posts/2014-06-25-automated-simulation-management.md

 reproducible science and lead to analytics across disparate research projects.
 In particular to my own workflow, an important first step in this revolution is the development of effective cloud-based simulation record keeping and management.
-Personally, it is great fun to be part of this revolution in some way by making contributions to projects such as Sumatra.
+For me, it is great fun to be part of this revolution in some way by making contributions to projects such as Sumatra.
 Looking at the big picture, NIST really needs to be at the heart of supporting and providing cloud services and software tools for varying scientific communities in order to play a relevant part in the scientific data revolution.

 Please see the slides from a talk I gave on
 [Managing Numerical Simulations](http://wd15.github.io/diffusion-workshop-2014)